Yesterday, a friend of mine discovered that his wife had been having an affair for 2 months.

 And so your affair begins…

 Affairs don’t happen by accident.
-They can be prevented and recovered from.
+They can be prevented.

 Create an environment in your relationship where you both feel safe enough to be completely honest with each other.

-When you can share your deepest, most vulnerable thoughts and feelings with your partner knowing that they will be heard, respected and validated, you have a safe space in your relationship.
+In this safe space, you can talk about your needs honestly.
+You can share your deepest, most vulnerable thoughts and feelings with your partner knowing that they will be heard, respected and validated.

-In the Love At First Fight coaching program, you’ll do a “Needs, Wants and Requirements exercise” to help you both identify your unmet needs, your secret wants and your non-negotiable relationship requirements.
+In my online relationship repair program, you’ll complete a “Needs, Wants and Requirements exercise” to help you both identify your unmet needs, your secret wants and your non-negotiable relationship requirements.
 You can check out the program here.

 Because my primary interest is personal growth, my perspective as a relationship educator and coach is skewed towards finding the hidden growth opportunity inside an affair.

-In order to take advantage of that golden opportunity to grow, you have to be able to see yourself as being responsible for your partner’s affair (not to blame, but at cause).
+In order to take advantage of that golden opportunity to grow, you have to be able to see yourself as being partly responsible for having created the environment that allowed your partner’s affair to happen.

 An affair is something that emerges over time as the result of the environment the two of you co-create together.